 Although technically a warm farro salad, this recipe can also be served cold as a light meal or as a side to another dish, like our baked pesto salmon.

-Store in an airtight container in the fridge for up to 3 days.
-Consider adding the tomatoes on the day you plan to eat the salad.
+Store leftover farro salad in an airtight container in the fridge for up to 3 days.
+For optimal freshness, add the tomatoes on the day you plan to eat the salad.

 Check out these easy, healthy recipe ideas!

 This simple Warm Farro Salad features the flavors of spring!
 Asparagus, sugar snap peas, tomatoes, and dill with creamy feta are a perfect combination.